MicrosoftDocs/customer-insights/ci-docs/includes/manage-tags-columns.md

 ## Manage tags

-A tag is a label that’s used to categorize and organize items such as segments.
+A tag is a label that’s used to categorize and organize items such as segments or measures.
 For example, add a tag to segments that are part of a specific campaign.
 Then, you can filter by that tag to identify the segments for the campaign quickly and easily.

 You can view, add, and remove tags from an item.
 Add tags as you create an item.
 After creation, manage tags from the list view.
+An item can have up to 20 tags.

 1. Go to the list view.
 For example, go to **Segments**.

-1. Select the segment whose tags you want to manage.
+1. Select the item whose tags you want to manage.

 1. Select the vertical ellipsis (…) and select **Tag**.